Skip to main content

 - When you have a complaint about an office, a service or a decision at Boise State University

 How can the Faculty Ombuds help me?

-- By helping you to identify and evaluate options
+- By helping you to identify and evaluate informal and formal options

 - By assisting you with non-adversarial, problem-solving discussions with other involved parties

 - By making referrals to other campus and community resources